justindbilyeu/Resonance_Geometry/README.md

 We welcome contributions from mathematicians, physicists, control theorists, neuroscientists, and curious hackers.

 Ways to help
-	•	🐛 Report issues – Open an issue￼ with clear reproduction steps.
+	•	🐛 Report issues – Open an issue with clear reproduction steps.
-	•	💡 Propose experiments – Start a discussion￼ with your hypothesis and minimal model.
+	•	💡 Propose experiments – Start a discussion with your hypothesis and minimal model.
 	•	📖 Improve documentation – Clarify derivations, add examples, tighten language.
 	•	🧑‍💻 Contribute code – New diagnostics, better integrators, additional models.